 First, your local Bank will send a swift message to the Bank of the recipient to confirm that the transfer is legit.
 And as per the confirmation, your transaction got successful.

-FAB Swift code in UAE
+First Abu Dhabi Bank ( FAB) Swift code in UAE

 You can know the crucial information about the transaction and the account of the sender; the first 4 digit shows the code of the Bank, the next two digit shows the code of the country in which the Bank is based, then the next two digit shows the city code of the particular Bank and the last digits show the branch code of the respective Bank.